Table of Contents

 The heavy phase paring disc impeller’s location is above the gravity disc inside the disc centrifuge bowl.
 It is in a chamber within the upper chamber cover or the small lock ring.
 The disc centrifuge bowl section below shows the exact location of this impeller.

-In the water chamber, the rotating water enters the paring disc pump (impeller).
+The rotating water enters the paring disc pump (impeller) in the water chamber.
 The vanes within the impeller pressurize the water as it passes through.
 This pressurized water then exits the bowl through the upper water housing.

 The disc bowl’s water space is between the light phase (oil) and the sludge space, as detailed in the centrifuge bowl cross-section above.
 If the separated water carries sludge particles with it, they pass through the upper water chamber.